 “Yes, one son.
 And a grandson now.”

 “Yes.
 Afraid so.”
-I answer and know I’m beaming now—my family is such joy.
-After a brief pause, “Let’s just say, I’m married, and it is not working out.
-I don’t want to ruin our time together.”
+I’m beaming now—my family is such joy.
+“And, let’s just say I’m married, and it is not working out.
+I don’t want to ruin tonight.”

 “Yes.
-I’m okay,” I tell him.
-He gently squeezes my hand before letting go.
-I get the feeling he’s been here before.
+I’m fine,” I tell him as he gently squeezes my hand before letting go.
+I get the feeling he’s protected someone before.